 - The Final Oral Examination will not be scheduled until the dissertation advisor and the readers have approved the first draft by signing the Draft Approval Form.
 At that time, the student must also submit the complete, typed dissertation to the Graduate School for format review.

 - The Final Oral Examination Committee is composed of the three-member Dissertation Committee, plus the Graduate School Representative.
 The Graduate Advisor only takes part in the Candidacy Examination if s/he is one of the student’s Dissertation Committee members.

 - It is the responsibility of the candidate to deliver a copy of the approved dissertation draft to the Graduate School Representative no later than one week before the Final Oral Examination.

 - The student is considered to have completed the Final Oral Examination successfully only when the vote by the Final Oral Examination Committee is unanimously affirmative.

 The Graduate School stipulates that after being admitted to candidacy, a student has five years total to complete the dissertation (GSH, VII.14).
-If the dissertation is not completed within five years of the Candidacy Examination, the Department is required by the Graduate School to re- administer a second Candidacy Exam if the student wishes to continue.
+If the dissertation is not completed within five years of the Candidacy Examination, the student's candidacy status will expire.
+At this point the Department can decide whether the student gets a chance at a second candidacy exam, or that further registration will be denied.
 If s/he passes this second examination, s/he will then have no more than two additional years to finish and successfully defend the dissertation.